 Baby's first birthday is arguably one of the biggest birthday parties you'll plan.
 Whether you have a small party or a big one, there's a lot to plan!
 Instead of getting a hodge-podge of random gifts that they may or may not use, I recommend creating a wish list.
 This can also help you get ideas for your own purchases for a 1st birthday party.

-In this blog, I'll highlight a few of gift options I've chosen,
+In this blog, I'll highlight a few of the gift options I've chosen,

-The most common gift for kids are toys.
+The most common gift for kids is toys.
 Kids learn so much just through playing!
 Try to aim for some developmentally appropriate toys that will benefit their learning.
-We use the lovevery subscription boxes that send us developmentally appropriate toys!
+We use the Lovevery subscription boxes that send us developmentally appropriate toys!
 But there are also ways to find your own.
 Here are some toys to consider:

--Puzzles: The great thing about puzzles is that they're fun for kids to do but they can also teach or reinforce a variety of different concepts like numbers, the alphabet, their name, different farm animals, shapes, colors, etc.
+-Puzzles: The great thing about puzzles is that they're fun for kids to do, but they can also teach or reinforce a variety of different concepts like numbers, the alphabet, their names, different farm animals, shapes, colors, etc.

 Playing outdoors is about to get a lot more fun!
 Here are some products to keep in mind while soaking in some Vitamin D.